edwardshturman/site/app/projects/deploy23.md

 ## Trailer

 For a hackathon with a cyberpunk vibe, I felt it'd be appropriate to make an event trailer using AI.
-In collaboration with our friends at Game Design Club, we wrote up some lore, and crafted a storyboard.
+In collaboration with our friends at Game Design Club (shoutout to Andrew, Jake, Dorian, Lauren, and Lillian), we wrote up some lore, and crafted a storyboard.

 <GalleryCard
   src="/assets/deploy-storyboard.jpg"